-To avoid being another one of the above statistics, a corporate wellness program is a much cheaper alternative.
-A wellness program can not only boost healthy living but also improve engagement and overall office morale.
+Investing in a corporate wellness plan is a less expensive alternative to being part of the above statistic.
+A wellness program will not only boost healthy living but also improve engagement and overall office morale.

 12. Paid Vacation

 The good thing about this particular type of employee benefit is that it can be as conservative as giving one week a year.
-Or it can be as liberal as giving unlimited paid vacation such (I am looking at you Apple).
+Or it can be as liberal as giving unlimited paid vacation (I am looking at you, Apple).

 13. Commuter Benefits

 The majority of office-goers live far from the company that they work in.
-This results in at least an hour or two of commute which in turns makes employees dread coming to the office.
+This results in at least an hour or two of commute, which makes employees dread coming to the office.
 Subsequently, the money spent on daily travel piles up to a significant amount.